KATHAK

 The

-"house" and it implies the house of the teacher.
+and it implies the house of the teacher.
+It is linked

 (linage of teacher /disciple) but with some interesting